naacl-org/naacl-2022-website/_pages/program/tutorials.md

 Session times and venues are being finalized.
 There will be extra Q&A sessions (45-minute slots) for remote attendees who cannot connect synchronously to tutorials.

-## T1: Text Generation and Text-Editing Models
+## T1: Text Generation with Text-Editing Models
 {: #t1}

 [Eric Malmi](https://ericmalmi.com/),